 Facebook has been caught red-handed practicing the worst ever user-verification mechanism that could risk the security of the users.
 Usually, social media and / or the other online services ask the users to confirm a secret code or a unique URL that has been sent to their email addresses they have provided for their account registration.
-Lately, Facebook has been found asking some of the newly registered users to provide it with the passwords to their email address which as per the security experts is a security risk and could threaten the privacy and security of its users.
+Lately, Facebook has been found asking some of the newly registered users to provide it with the passwords to their email accounts which as per the security experts is a security risk and could threaten the privacy and security of its users.

 This incident has been first noticed by the Twitter account e-Sushi who was using the handle @originalesushi, Facebook has been prompting the users to provide their passwords for the third-party email services in the bid to verify the email addresses by the company.
 Although, the prompt for the password for the email accounts appears from certain email providers that the Facebook considers being suspicious.